0:00

 {On the bottom of the page I list the burning flame colors when different elements are burning}.

 So you have heard me speak of the fact that Retardants do nothing to a fire.
-Many like to regurgitate the same things they’ve been told over the past decades about retardants. “its not to stop the fire only to slow it down so we can get crews on it”, yeah right.
+Many like to regurgitate the same things they’ve been told over the past decades about retardants. “its not to stop the fire only to slow it down so we can get crews on it”, right!

-Now, with the video above (Taken on the Jakes/Midas Fires), pay particular attention to the fire behavor, around the 25 second mark into the video you can see the activity become less intense.
+Now, with the video above (Taken on the Jakes/Midas Fires 2025), pay particular attention to the fire behavor, around the 25 second mark into the video you can see the activity become less intense.
 At around the 43 second mark you can clearly see the entire line length become increasingly exothermic all at the same time.
 This is what I would expect one would observe when the temperatures have risen above the 500 deg C mark and the nitrogen is separating from the hydrogen in an oxygen atmosphere, that is in a NON Inert atmosphere.

 So lets think about this for a moment shall we.